 Orders must not be placed before a valid purchase order or purchase agreement is obtained.
 The only exception is for emergency work that has to be ordered and carried out immediately and before the next working day.
-Such emergency work must be subject to verbal approval from a member of the Strategic Leadership Team.
+Such emergency work must be subject to verbal approval from a member of the Senior Leadership Team.
 In these circumstances, a purchase order must be completed at the earliest practicable opportunity.

-Suppliers are required to send their invoices to the Finance Department where the appropriate procedure will be followed.
+Suppliers are required to send their invoices to the Finance Department quoting MK College purchase order number where the appropriate procedure will be followed.

-The Budget Holder is responsible for ensuring that goods have been received or services performed satisfactorily.
-This is done using the goods receipt area of myPurchasing.
+The Budget Holder is responsible for ensuring that goods have been received or services performed satisfactorily and updating this on the Finance System.
 Budget holders are also responsible for approving any price variance from the original order.
-This is done through troubleshooting on myPurchasing.

-If there is any reason to stop/with-hold payment, the Finance Department must be informed immediately.
-For goods supplied with purchase orders, the goods should not be "received" and a note should be added to myPurchasing.
+If there is any reason to withhold payment, the Finance Department must be informed immediately.
+For goods or services supplied with purchase orders, the goods should not be "received" and a note should be added to the Finance System.
+This may also apply to situations where retention monies may need to be withheld.